 You can also use spices like cinnamon, cloves, pumpkin spice, nutmeg to give it some warmth.
 This will really enhance the flavor and the house smells festive every time I bake these breads.

 Make sure to wash the dried fruits, specially the dark colored once.
 This will wash off excess residue and also help them hydrate slightly.
 I figured this out the hard way.
 The dried fruit tend to absorb water from the bread dough resulting in a tougher dough, which inhibits fermentation, gluten development and the oven spring later.
-So washing them and patting them dry have helped me solve this problem.
-Also this recipe calls for a higher hydration too.

 After the kneading, it will start to look much smoother.
+This dough is now ready for bulking.

 As always, incorporate the fruit at the end of the kneading, just before the bulk proof.
 This will make sure the gluten development is not disturbed.